The month of December is the time when you get to see the annual Geminids meteor shower.

 What is a Geminid Meteor Shower:

 Geminid Meteor Showers are showers that occur when trails of dust or meteoroids of 3200 Phaethon (considered as an asteroid or extinct comet) burn up in the Earth’s atmosphere.
-All meteor showers have similar orbits and appear to come from the same point of origin, called the radiant.
+All meteor showers have similar orbits and appear to come from a single point, called the radiant.
 The Geminid showers appear to radiate from a point in the constellation Gemini, hence the name Geminids.

 When to See the Geminid Meteor Showers:

-The shower peaks on the night of December 13/14, i.e. from Wednesday night of December 13 to the early dawn of Thursday, December 14.
+The shower peaks on the night of December 13/14, i.e., from Saturday night, December 13, to the early dawn of Sunday, December 14.

-You can start seeing Geminids around 6 p.m., with the best time to watch these showers at around 2 a.m., the time when the shower’s apparent radiant point, the bright star Castor in the head of the constellation Gemini (The Twins) is at highest in the sky.
+You can start seeing Geminids around 6 p.m., with the best time to watch these showers at around 2 a.m., the time when the shower’s apparent radiant point, the bright star Castor in the head of the constellation Gemini (The Twins), is at its highest in the sky.

-You can expect to see as many as 100 meteors per hour at its peak as the moon is a waxing crescent with ~1% illumination.
+You can expect to see as many as 100 meteors per hour at its peak, as the moon is a waning crescent with ~30% illumination.
 The new moon was on December 12th.

 How & Where to see Geminid Meteor Shower: